Leslie Thiess

 In the 1980s, it was alleged on television that he had delivered a hangar to the property of Queensland premier Sir Joh Bjelke-Petersen, and had done private civil engineering works for Bjelke-Petersen that were written off as "Queensland Government Projects".
 Thiess sued Channel 9 for defamation, and won a minimal $55,050 in damages, but the jury found many of the allegations to be true.
-Theiss's appeal to the High Court was dismissed, with costs.
+Thiess's appeal to the High Court was dismissed, with costs.
 It was clear that he had increasingly made use of his closeness to politicians and officials to obtain contracts, sometimes using inducements.

 In 1999, he received posthumously the Distinguished Constructor Award from the Queensland University of Technology.